TEALab-org/fourst-web/README.md

 # Fourst

-Fourst (Fourier Stencil Generator) is a project developed under [Dr. Rezaul Chowdhury](https://www3.cs.stonybrook.edu/~rezaul/).
-Fourst is deployable as a web application, and is hosted at [gcrois.github.io/stencil-web/](https://gcrois.github.io/stencil-web/).
+Fourst (Fourier Stencil Generator) is a project developed ANONYMIZED.
+Fourst is deployable as a web application, and is hosted at ANONYMIZED.
 It has been tested with many platforms, and relies only on a modern web browser with a modern JavaScript engine and [WASM](https://webassembly.org/) support.

 ## Building